Councils and NHS providers across the UK use Brain in Hand to strengthen and extend their support services.

 The progression towards independence also provides cost savings, an average of £4,500 per user each year.
 Savings cover from a wide range of sources including:

 You can buy a group of licences or an individual license.
 Each licence lasts for one year and can be transferred from one individual to another.
-A single Brain in Hand licence costs £540 and discounts are available for purchases above ten licenses.
+Discounts are available for purchases above ten licenses.

 We put together a set-up, installation and training package that will work best for your organisation.